lcalvarez/yelp_analysis/README.md

         see the notebook there and open up the yelp data analysis.
 Note that the connection will not be SSL encrypted which would not be good for a production system.
-This is acceptable for now to demonstrate the deployment but should be modified.
+This is acceptable for now to demonstrate the deployment but should be modified in the future.
+Open up the notebook and you should be able to run code, if desired.
+The analysis is present there with the report.

 ---------------------------- Technical Notes -----------------------------------